CEOs rewrite the rulebook in pursuit of growth

-For many CEOs, M&As present the best opportunity to upgrade digital capabilities quickly.
+For many CEOs, M&A presents the best opportunity to upgrade digital capabilities with pace.
 A proactive M&A strategy is on the agenda for 84 percent of CEOs who have a moderate or high M&A appetite for the next three years.
-Driving this appetite is the ability of M&As to transform a business model faster than organic growth.
+Driving this appetite is the ability of M&A to transform a business model faster than organic growth.

 When asked to prioritize between buying new technology or developing their workforce to improve their organization’s resilience, CEOs favored technology two to one (68 vs 32 percent).

 Artificial intelligence (AI) is on the minds of CEOs, yet only 16 percent have implemented AI and automation programs.
 A further 31 percent are still at the pilot stage, while 53 percent admit to undertaking a limited AI implementation.
 Yet 65 percent of CEOs believe the inclusion of AI and automation will create more jobs than it eliminates.